Carrots make a great stir-fry ingredient. Who would have thought?

 It is So.Good.
 It’s just soft and warm enough to make it feel like you are not eating bunny food, but it’s not mushy at all.
 And the pepper!

 Oh, boy… the black pepper is where it’s at.
 Carrots and black pepper is a match made in heaven.
+If you don’t have this year’s vegan Easter recipes figured out yet, make sure you add this one to the list.

 After you peeled the dirt off of the carrots, throw that outer layer out.
 Now that you are holding the clean carrot, start peeling it again but with a stronger motion (like you are angry with it!).
 The result should be sturdy carrot layers that don’t fall apart but are not too thick either.
 They should look like pretty ribbons (duh).